Why choose us?

 EMOTIONAL WELLBEING - How is this supported?

 Our enhanced second curriculum provides opportunities for all junior pupils – there is something for everyone.
 From drama and music to team sports and gymnastics the children’s characters are nurtured and strengthened.
-Nearly 90% of our pupils play an instrument and a growing number also enrol in LAMDA.
-Ballet lessons are also offered as an extra.
+Many of our pupils play an instrument and a growing number also enrol in LAMDA.

 The St Nicholas production is always a highlight of the year, with every child involved in the performance.
 Acting, singing, set design and back stage roles are all offered, ensuring every pupil feels comfortable with their contributions.